-High stress levels, processed food and high-sugar diets have often been associated with unwanted weight gain and skin problems, but recent studies have shown how these very habits can also affect our gut health.
-Perhaps you have been struggling with unwanted weight changes or skin irritation or even your mental health during this time and you feel like have tried it all – You are not alone.
-The problem might just be in your gut.
+High stress levels, processed food and high-sugar diets have often been associated with unwanted weight gain and skin problems, but recent studies have shown how these habits can also affect our gut health.
+Perhaps you have been struggling with unwanted weight changes skin irritation or even your mental health and you feel like have tried it all – You are not alone.
+The problem might be in your gut.

 While you may not think of your sudden upset stomach or skin irritation as a result of an unhealthy gut, there is a significant chance that it could be.